 - Employers must make reasonable accommodations to those who voluntarily enter substance use treatment.
-While this doesn’t mean the employer is obligated to pay for care, it does mean allowing a modified work schedule so the employee could attend recovery meetings, or a leave of absence so the employee could seek treatment.
+While this doesn’t mean the employer is obligated to pay for care, it does mean allowing a modified work schedule so the employee can attend recovery meetings or a leave of absence so the employee can seek treatment.

-- The Family Medical Leave Act (FMLA) allows you to take 12 unpaid weeks off from work while protecting your job.
+- The Family Medical Leave Act (FMLA) allows you to take 12 unpaid weeks off while protecting your job.

 - Your employer is legally obligated to keep all information about your substance use and need for treatment confidential and protected.